Minimalistic-Apps/group-finances/README.md

 ## Feature requests

-This is minimalistic app that has one sole purpose. **It records and visualize the spending for a group of people and uses Bitcoin as the base currency.**
+This is minimalistic app that has one sole purpose. **It records the spending for a group of people using Bitcoin as the base currency.**

 Only features that are aligned with the purpose of the app will be considered.